-I believe one reason is that we always grow (and have a large number of volunteer) squash, pumpkin, melon, and gourds in the garden.
-And, we feed the extras to the chickens on a regular basis – there always seem to be more than we can consume.
+I believe one reason is that we always grow (and have a large number of volunteers) squash, pumpkin, melon, and gourds in the garden.
+And, we feed the extras to the chickens on a regular basis.
+There always seem to be more than we can consume.

 Why Fall Decorations Are Natural Chicken Dewormers

 Pumpkins, gourds, squash, cucumbers, cantaloupe, and watermelon are all from the Curcurbitaceae plant family (commonly known as the gourd family).
 Seeds from the plants of this family have been used for hundreds of years as a natural dewormer for both livestock and humans.

 Many chicken keepers recommend feeding chickens pumpkin or squash seeds for a week each fall and spring to prevent internal parasite overloads.
 However, despite being frequently recommended for worm prevention, there are currently no studies proving the efficacy of the seeds from these plants as a dewormer in chickens.
 That’s because there has been no driving economic reason to fund studies proving that they work in chickens.